clearlinux/clear-linux-documentation/source/validate_sigs.rst

 (implemented in C calls to the openssl library API) is as follows:

 #.
 A trusted certificate is distributed with all Clear Linux
-   OS for Intel® Architecture releases in :file:`/usr/share/clear/update-ca/ClearLinuxRoot.pem`.
+   OS for Intel Architecture releases in :file:`/usr/share/clear/update-ca/ClearLinuxRoot.pem`.

 #.
 The :command:`swupd` downloads the top-level manifest (MoM), as
    well as the signed :file:`MoM.sig` for either the currently-installed